St Ives, Cornwall: Transport

 St Ives railway station is linked to the Paddington to Penzance main rail route via the St Ives branch line which runs frequent services from St Erth.
 The line was opened in 1877 by the St Ives branch railway, but became part of the Great Western Railway in 1878.
 Before 2019, the park & ride facility for visitors to St Ives ran from Lelant Saltings railway station.
 The station had been opened on 27 May 1978 specifically for this purpose.
 After development works at St Erth station in 2019 to improve transport links, the park and ride was moved there.
 The branchline also links the St Ives to nearby Carbis Bay and Lelant.

-The town also has regular services by National Express coaches from London Victoria Coach Station, Heathrow and other places in Britain.
-First Kernow buses also connect St Ives to nearby towns and villages, such as Zennor, Penzance and Truro.
+The town also has regular services by Go Cornwall Bus buses to nearby towns and villages, such as Zennor, Penzance and Truro.

 The nearest airports to St Ives are Newquay and Land's End Airport, near St Just.
 Private jets, charters and helicopters are served by Perranporth Airfield.